thinkerino-ai/open-thinkerino/IsItAGoodIdeaTho/README.md

   - a debugger is absent, but I'm managing with Debugger.jl, and [there is something on its way](https://github.com/julia-vscode/julia-vscode/issues/125)
   - static type-checking is absent, I've heard people say that "Julia is a dynamic language", and that is true, but even if one can't infer "all truths" about types at parse-time, it's still worth it to find those cases where an error IS detectable (just see python with mypy)
   - intellisense is somewhat unreliable, and the linter will sometimes tell you "this does not exist" when it does
+- lack of coroutines is TERRIBLE!
+I need them!
+I abuse them! however, channels are really cool, and I might like the structure of my `parallelism.jl` experiment better than the @prover_function I was using in python (explicit proof_channel is nice, although it reduces the magic... huh)
+  - I really enjoyed the `@async ... @sync ... @async` shenanigans I could do in the single-threaded version